kevin-emmatty/todo-list-app/README.md

-# todo-list-app
+# Todo-List-App

-Initial project for learning React: A simple to-do list application.
+An introductory project for learning React: a basic to-do list application that allows users to manage tasks effortlessly.

-React To-Do List
+# React To-Do List
-An introductory project built to learn React fundamentals.
-This simple to-do list application lets users add, mark as completed, and delete tasks.
+This project is designed to explore the fundamentals of React through a simple, interactive to-do list.
+Users can add, mark as completed, modify, and delete tasks.

-Features
+# Features
-# Add Task: Easily add new tasks to the list.
+Add Task: Quickly add new tasks to the list.
-# Mark as Complete: Click to mark tasks as complete.
+Mark as Complete: Easily mark tasks as completed to keep track of progress.
-# Delete Task: Remove tasks when they're no longer needed.
+Modify Task: Edit existing tasks to update details or correct mistakes.
-# Modify Task: Enables in modifing the existing task.
+Delete Task: Remove tasks that are no longer relevant.